Chaitanya-Rongali/practice/README.md

 ###overview:

--this project is used for practise the github
+- this project is used for practise the github
--this is intial project to me
+- this is intial project to me
--haii
+- haii
 ##title##
 title of the project is demo